SekaiCTF 2024 challenges

 FileResponse("/proc/self/environ")

-HTTP responses are not meant to have their body read if the Content-Length is 0.
+HTTP responses aren’t meant to have their body read if the Content-Length is 0.
 In hindsight that makes sense, yo.
 The same goes for a fun bug where applications refuse to read the body of HTTP responses with the code 204 No Content.
 Again, that makes sense, since you would not tell a browser No Content and then give it a content, but it’s still somewhat surprising to most users.

-Stack Overflow: Why does Firefox have a problem with this 204 (No Content) response?
+Stack Overflow: why does Firefox have a problem with this 204 (No Content) response?

 Inspecting the machine